Soap2G/atlas-opendata-infrastructure/slides.md

 ---

 <StickyNote color="gray-light" textAlign="center" width="260px" title="Dirac should follow these trends" v-drag="[550,380,320,100]">
-What is the best way to achieve keep up with these trends?
+What is the best way to keep up with these trends?
 Can we do it within the current framework?
 </StickyNote>